dhutapratama/docs/blade.md

 <a name="custom-echo-handlers"></a>
 ### Custom Echo Handlers

 If you attempt to "echo" an object using Blade, the object's `__toString` method will be invoked.
-The [`__toString`](https://www.php.net/manual/en/language.oop5.magic.php#object.tostring) method is one of PHP's built-in "magic methods".
+The [`__toString`](https://www.php.net/manual/en/language.oop5.magic.php#object.tostring) method is one of GO's built-in "magic methods".
 However, sometimes you may not have control over the `__toString` method of a given class, such as when the class that you are interacting with belongs to a third-party library.

 In these cases, Blade allows you to register a custom echo handler for that particular type of object.
 To accomplish this, you should invoke Blade's `stringable` method.
 The `stringable` method accepts a closure.
 This closure should type-hint the type of object that it is responsible for rendering.
 Typically, the `stringable` method should be invoked within the `boot` method of your application's `AppServiceProvider` class: